Birdwatching in Alberta

 Clear Lake, a rural area east of Claresholm/Stavely.
 Great for water fowl April/May and September.
 Avocets, stilts, pelicans.

-S Gosche Edmonton Weekend
+S Gosche Edmonton Weekend English

-T Hindmarch Edmonton Anytime English/French
+T Hindmarch Edmonton Anytime English, French, Russian

-C Keill Edmonton Weekend English/French
+C Keill Edmonton Weekend English, French

 I Wallis Ferintosh Anytime English